 But sadly, letting go of friends and even family is one of the biggest heartbreaks of having a TBI.

 Some people will not want to try to understand.
 They are adamant in their beliefs and opinions that you are “faking it to get attention”; that “you need to just get over it”; that you are “not really injured” because you “look fine”.

-They may have supported you and been understanding for a while but somewhere along the line they paste a label on you and refuse to ever be around you enough to experience if the label still fits.
+They may have supported you and been understanding for a while but somewhere along the line they paste a label on you.
+And they may never bother to come back around to see if anything changed.